michelosca/epoch/README.md

 Once these pre-requisites have been met, you should be able to build the reader plugin by typing `make visit`.
 You do not need to do this again unless you upgrade your version of the VisIt utility.
-It is rare that any changes to EPOCH will require an update of the VisIt reader, but if you do start to encounter errors when reading SDF files then you can try rebuilding the reader using the commands `make visitclean` followed by `make visit`.
+It is rare that any changes to EPOCH-LTP will require an update of the VisIt reader, but if you do start to encounter errors when reading SDF files then you can try rebuilding the reader using the commands `make visitclean` followed by `make visit`.

-Note that older versions of EPOCH used the CFD format.
+Note that older versions of EPOCH-LTP used the CFD format.
 This is now obsolete and current versions of the code no longer contain any reader plugin for this format.
 However, existing installations of the VisIt CFD plugin will happily co-exist with the SDF plugin and issuing `make visitclean` will not remove